liquidvotingio/decidim-module-liquidvoting/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop-hq/rubocop)
 [![YourActionName Actions Status](https://github.com/liquidvotingio/decidim-module-liquidvoting/workflows/CI/badge.svg)](https://github.com/liquidvotingio/decidim-module-liquidvoting/actions)

+**In alpha**

+Hasn't been used in production yet.
+But it's ready for a pilot!

+## What

-Integrates Decidim with the [liquidvoting.io API](https://www.liquidvoting.io/).
+Integrates Decidim with the [liquidvoting.io API](https://www.liquidvoting.io/api).

-**WIP - not ready for production**

-## Usage

-Liquidvoting will be available as a Component for a Participatory Space.
+Enables delegations of supports for proposals in participatory processes and assemblies.

+Redirects supports so they go through the API, in order to calculate results based on different voting weights of delegates.

+By default this will connect the instance with the live api hosted on https://api.liquidvoting.io/, and use a demo organization there.

+For use with your own organization [please contact us](mailto:info@liquidvoting.io) to request an authentication key.

+If a private on-prem instance of the API is preferred, [see the instructions on the API repo](https://github.com/liquidvotingio/api) on how to use the docker image.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the Decidim instance's Gemfile:

 ```ruby
 gem "decidim-liquidvoting", git: "https://github.com/liquidvotingio/decidim-module-liquidvoting"